How does smooth wall carbon steel perform in an abrasive and corrosive environment?

 The blue graph depicts the wear rate in millimeters recorded for each material type.
 It was found that during the initial 5-year period (2001-2005), Smooth Wall Steel Plate recorded the lowest abrasive wear, while pipe made with Calcium Aluminate concrete had the highest.
 In 2006 a large-scale storm event washed away 15 of the materials leaving the steel plate and HDPE Samples.
 The purple graph reflects the spike in abrasion during the heavy events of 2006.
 We should note that, eventually any coating can be eroded or broken away, and that abrasion can accelerate the corrosive conditions to the pipe.

-In 2015, CALTRANS conducted a comparable study to test the destructive resistance of steel pipe piling in corrosive soil, water, and marine environments.
+In 2015, CALTRANS conducted a comparable study to test the corrosion-resistance of steel pipe piling in corrosive soil, water, and marine environments.
 The study recorded that corrosion rates vary depend on the environment, as indicated below:

 The significance of this studied showed that steel pipe can be used in corrosive soil or water environments, provided that adequate mitigation measures are in place.
 The department cited that sacrificial metal be incorporated into the design of the pipe wall thickness to compensate for the loss of metal that occurs due to corrosion.
 This extra metal thickness should be added to all surfaces of the pipe that interact with soil/water.